seasketch/geoprocessing/packages/wiki-docs/Migrating.md

 ### Geoprocessing functions

 - Update `clipToGeography` function, to allow geographies to use external datasources.
-Copy the following file in the gp library to your project space to overwrite.
+To copy the file from the gp library to your project space, run the following from a terminal in the top-level of your project.
 ```
-cp -r node_modules/@seasketch/geoprocessing/dist/base-project/src/util/clipToGeography.ts src/util/clipToGeography.ts
+mkdir -p src/util && cp -r node_modules/@seasketch/geoprocessing/dist/base-project/src/util/clipToGeography.ts src/util/clipToGeography.ts
 ```

 - update all geoprocessing functions to use the following boilerplate: